Eschatologue/CM_wiki/docs/spells/3rd-level.md

 ***Spell Glyph.*** You can store a prepared spell of 3rd level or lower in the glyph by casting it as part of creating the glyph.
 The spell must target a single creature or an area.
 The spell being stored has no immediate effect when cast in this way.
 When the glyph is triggered, the stored spell is cast.
 If the spell has a target, it targets the creature that triggered the glyph.
 If the spell affects an area, the area is centered on that creature.
 If the spell summons hostile creatures or creates harmful objects or traps, they appear as close as possible to the intruder and attack it.
 If the spell requires concentration, it lasts until the end of its full duration.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage of an explosive runes glyph increases by 1d8 for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the damage of an explosive runes glyph increases by 1d8 for each slot level above 3rd.
 If you create a spell glyph, you can store any spell of up to the same level as the slot you use for the glyph of warding.

 ### Haste
 *3rd-level transmutation*